anchit-chandran/ms-blog-langraphjs/blog.md

 # Getting Started with LangGraph.js

-Welcome to this comprehensive beginner's guide to LangGraph.js, where we dive into the basics of building applications with LangGraph.js, a powerful library in the Langchain ecosystem.
+Welcome to this comprehensive beginner's guide to LangGraph.js, a powerful library in the Langchain ecosystem.
+In it, we will explore the basics of building applications with LangGraph.js.

 ## Who is this guide for?

-This guide is designed for complete beginners who are new to LangGraph.js and want to build applications powered by Large Language Models (LLMs).
+This guide is designed for beginners new to LangGraph.js who want to build applications powered by Large Language Models (LLMs).
 I began using LangGraph.js as part of my MSc Computer Science IXN Final Project at UCL.
-During my journey, I noticed a lack of beginner-friendly resources, especially for the TypeScript implementation, and found that the official documentation was still in progress.
+During my journey, I noticed a need for more beginner-friendly resources, especially for the TypeScript implementation, and found that the official documentation was still in progress.
 Through this guide, I aim to bridge that gap and showcase the potential of LangGraph.js and Langchain for creating LLM-powered products.

-While prior experience with Langchain is not required, familiarity with the Langchain ecosystem and some basic understanding of TypeScript will help you follow the code samples and concepts.
+While prior experience with LangGraph.js is not required, familiarity with the Langchain ecosystem and some basic understanding of TypeScript will help you follow the code samples and concepts.

 ## Will I need API Keys?